 This article aims to give comprehensive information on what to expect and how to handle a psychedelic crisis, both for the tripper and the trip sitter.
 Often, websites which feature information on the psychedelic crisis state that it can be terrifying and horrible.
-Such statements, while true, do little to convey the nature of the experience.
+Such statements, while true, do little to convey an understanding of the experience.

 This article is quite lengthy.
 If you aren't looking for this much information, a simple "do's and don'ts" list of basic information on bad trips can be found here

 A psychedelic crisis is the primary negative consequence of psychedelic drug use.
 If the decision to use a drug